OliverArthur/musical-system/README.md

 docker-compose build
 ```

-And the build process is completed without error, then.
+After build the docker images, run this commands

 ```ssh
 docker-compose up
 ```

-If this command finish without errors you can check in the browser the api documentation.
+You can check in the browser the API documentation.

 ```html
 http://0.0.0.0/api/v1/docs